• Skip to primary navigation

 Other than that, that's really all you need to know about the recipe.

-I know I'll be making this in the future when it gets to be too unbearable to turn on my stove or oven!
+I know I'll be making this in the future when it gets too unbearable to turn on my stove or oven!

 Crock Pot Southwest Pork from Living Well Kitchen